Power BI Tutorial

 TotalYTD

-The function allows you to calculate the sum from the start of the current Year to the specified date.
-It performs calculate base on a calendar year, not a financial year.
+This function allows you to calculate the sum from the start of the current year to the specified date.
+It performs the calculation based on a calendar year, not a financial year.

 CumiSales = TOTALYTD(SUM(List_Items[Price]),Invoices[Date])